mwat56/Nele/README.md

 It's a system that lets you write and add articles from both the command line and a web-interface.
 It provides options to add, modify and delete entries using a user/password list for authentication when accessing certain URLs in this system.
 Articles can be added, edited (e.g. for correcting typos etc.), or removed altogether.
-If you don't like the styles coming with the package you can, of course, change them acoording to your preferences in your own installation.
+If you don't like the styles coming with the package you can, of course, change them according to your preferences in your own installation.

 The articles you write are then available on the net as _web-pages_.